webiny/docs.webiny.com/docs/guides/creating-css-class-element-settings-plugin.md

 Plugins are one of the core feature of Webiny.
 The whole Webiny Architecture is based on it.
 The plugin system is so versatile yet simple.
 It makes it very easy to extend an existing functionality or to add a new functionality.

 I hope you enjoyed the guide.
-If you want to learn more about Webiny please checkout our [Youtube channel](https://youtube.com/webiny) where we post a lot of new content every week.
+If you want to learn more about Webiny plugins please checkout our [Webiny Plugins](https://www.youtube.com/watch?v=4qcDLzu8kVM) video on our [Youtube channel](https://www.youtube.com/webiny) where we post a lot of new content every week.

 Are you interested on building your own plugin?
 You can easily add custom elements following the [plugin crash course](/docs/deep-dive/plugins-crash-course).